RamiDiaa/BrickKilnSegNet/README.md

 - Overlapping patches were processed in batches.
 - Class probabilities were averaged across overlapping regions to smooth predictions and reduce edge artifacts.

+## Training Environment

+Model training and experiments were conducted on the PALMA High-Performance Computing (HPC) Cluster at the University of Münster.

+This involved:
+- Managing large-scale experiments via SLURM job scripts
+- Working on Linux-based systems for model training and data preprocessing
+- Efficient use of computational resources for sliding window inference and multi-GPU training

 ## Notes

 - **Data Augmentation**: Tried, but it worsened validation F1 scores.